MeierTobias/ti-nspire-lib/RobFunc.md

 # RobFunc <!-- omit in toc -->

-This page shows all the available functions and some example implemenations.
+This page shows all the available functions and some example implementations.

 - [atan2(y,x)](#atan2yx)
 - [xyz_rotmat(a,b,g)](#xyz_rotmatabg)